JuanSync7/Project_Chimera/GUIDE_CREATING_PAGES.md

     *   Design your section using React and Tailwind CSS.
 Use ShadCN UI components where appropriate.
     *   Ensure the root element of your section is a `<section id="new-content-id">...</section>` where `new-content-id` is unique.
 2.  **Import and Use in `src/app/page.tsx`**:
-    *   Import your new section component.
+    *   Import your new section component into `HomePageContent`.
     *   Place it in the desired order within the main page's JSX structure.
 3.  **Update Navigation (Optional but Recommended)**:
     *   Add a new entry to `NAV_LINKS` in `src/lib/chimera/constants.ts` if this section should be directly navigable from the header/mobile menu.
 The `id` should match the `id` of your `<section>` tag.